pin3dev/42_Minishell/README.md

 cliva_minixHell> echo 'cat lol.c cat > Iol.c'
 #[cat lol.c cat > Iol.c]

-#I encourage you to test the echo command together with other associated commands, you can use your creativity
+##I encourage you to test the status with other commands such as expr $? + $? for example, you can use your creativity
 ```

 ###### CD, PWD & ENV